redis/redis-doc/topics/sentinel.md

 (SDOWN) and is a down condition that is local to a given Sentinel instance.
-Another is called *Objectively Down* condition (ODOWN) and is reached when enough Sentinels (at least the number configured as the `quorum` parameter of the monitored master) have an SDOWN condition, and get feedbacks from other Sentinels using the `SENTINEL is-master-down-by-addr` command.
+Another is called *Objectively Down* condition (ODOWN) and is reached when enough Sentinels (at least the number configured as the `quorum` parameter of the monitored master) have an SDOWN condition, and get feedback from other Sentinels using the `SENTINEL is-master-down-by-addr` command.

 From the point of view of a Sentinel an SDOWN condition is reached if we